 An increase in COVID-19 cases in the area had led to a rise in number of patients requiring hospitalized care and full hospitals across the region.

 "Unfortunately, there have been recent instances when 100% of our hospital beds were full.
-The advanced care at home program helps us safely decompress the hospital and open beds for other patients," says Dr. Paulson.
-"Every little bit helps during these challenging times, and advanced care at home is an example of how we are evolving to meet the health care needs of our communities."
+Mayo Clinic Advanced Care at Home helps us safely decompress the hospital and open beds for other patients," says Dr. Paulson.
+"Every little bit helps during these challenging times, and Mayo Clinic Advanced Care at Home is an example of how we are evolving to meet the health care needs of our communities."

-After three days in the hospital, John was transferred home and admitted into the advanced care at home program on Nov.
+After three days in the hospital, John was transferred home and admitted into the program on Nov.
 10. A team of nurses, community paramedics, advanced-practice providers, doctors and other health care professionals brought the hospital to the couple's home, including the technology that would connect him to his virtual care team.

 "Not every patient who is positive for COVID-19 will qualify for this service, but for those who do, it can be a game-changer," says Dr. Paulson.
 "It lets them recover safely at home and allows the care team to be at the patient's bedside 24/7 at the push of a button, which can be very reassuring for them when they are acutely ill."